-Project Manager, Rachael Taylor, and Young Person, Arron, met with the MP to discuss the importance of Emergency Nightstop and the YMCA’s Open Door scheme in helping vulnerable Young People top reach their potential.
-The MP was interested to learn how young people have to agree to engage in education or employment to get on to the scheme and the support has enabled dozens of the young people to go on to University.
+Project Manager, Rachael Taylor, and Young Person, Arron, met with the MP to discuss the importance of Emergency Nightstop and the YMCA’s Open Door scheme in helping vulnerable Young People to reach their potential.
+The MP was interested to learn how young people have to agree to engage in education or employment to get on to the scheme and the support has enabled dozens of young people to go on to University.

-The MP for Wolverhampton South West said ““Sadly there is a growing problem of homelessness, particularly amongst young people.
-The main focus should be for the state to make sure there is sufficient accommodation, however in the meantime it falls to organisations like the YMCA to work with concerned citizens to bridge the gap.
+The MP for Wolverhampton South West said “Sadly there is a growing problem of homelessness, particularly amongst young people.
+The main focus should be for the state to make sure there is sufficient accommodation, however, in the meantime, it falls to organisations like the YMCA to work with concerned citizens to bridge the gap.
 For example, through their excellent open door project which operates all year round.”